The question is often asked, what makes Barbados Scuba diving different?

 You will also find that this magical world beneath Barbados crystal clear waters is more than just the natural reefs.

 You can also explore a multitude of shipwrecks, including a French tug boat-sunk during World War 1, and the shipwreck of all shipwrecks the imposing Stavronikita.

-So if you want the experience of being up close and personal with a plethora of beautiful tropical fish and spectacular coral reefs.
-Scuba diving is a great way to see the wide variety of marine life that lives on the wrecks and coral reefs that run the entire length of the west and south coast.
+So if you want the experience of being up close and personal with a plethora of beautiful tropical fish and spectacular coral reefs, scuba diving is a great way to see the wide variety of marine life that lives on the wrecks and coral reefs that run the entire length of the west and south coasts.